emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/readME.md

 A compilation of my resources for studying for comprehensive exams.
 Each folder refers to a topic, each with several markdown files of notes and figures as well as the PDFs of papers referenced.

+**Logistics**
+"The graduate manual has not been updated with the changes quite yet.
+You are not required to go through our office to schedule your comprehensive exams.
+You will schedule with your committee and then your major professor will submit the results." - Graduate School

 ## Dr. Hollie Putnam's Exam

 - signal transduction pathways; feedback loops, specific examples